 2. HIDING IS THE KEY

-Finally chop/boil/grate the seasonal vegetables or fruits and add (read hide) in their meals.😄 Tip: boil and puree veggies, you can add them in their rotis / dal/ khichdi depending upon the age of the child.
-Like add mashed green gaurd (lauki) in dal and sprinkle with ghee tadka, or add mashed lauki in roti/paratha serve it with butter (which most toddlers like) or curd.
-Try cutting the parathas in various interesting shapes.
+Finally, chop/boil/grate the seasonal vegetables or fruits and add (read hide) in their meals.😄 Tip: boil and puree veggies, you can add them in their rotis / dal/ khichdi depending upon the age of the child.
+Like add mashed green gourd (lauki) in dal and sprinkle with ghee tadka, or add mashed lauki in roti/paratha serve it with butter (which most toddlers like) or curd.
+Try cutting the parathas into various interesting shapes.